Regional Trail to Connect Two Great Parks

 Great Parks is working on connecting two of its most popular parks by trail: Glenwood Gardens and Winton Woods.
 Technically the two already adjoin – the back boundaries of the combined 2,890 acres of protected green space are seamless to local wildlife.
 But when people want to get from one park to the other, they are faced with a 10-minute drive.
 Great Parks is making that trip easier with a 2.8-mile path between the two parks.

 This new paved trail is still in the design phase, so it’s not ready to ride on just yet.
+Between design, funding and construction, the trail is still at least five years from completion.
 A grant from Interact for Health paid for a feasibility study, which included input from surrounding community members.
 The study revealed an optimal route that winds through Winton Woods, past the park’s campground and reservoir, through tree-lined neighborhoods and alongside Glenview Golf Course before re-entering Great Parks in beautiful Glenwood Gardens.

 The Glenwood Gardens to Winton Woods multi-use trail will be a new place to play for people all over the TriState.
 It’s one of many steps Great Parks is taking to better connect communities to each other and to their parks in a way that is safe and fun for everyone.